 - 2. The Property shall be subject to the requirements of the C-3-C Zone District except as set forth herein or modified hereby as shown on the Final Plans.
 The Project shall be constructed to a maximum height of 114 feet and as measured from the measuring point on M Street as shown on the Final Plans.
 The Project shall have flexibility from the rear yard and side yard requirements of the Zoning Regulations as set forth in the Final Plans.
-The Applicant shall have flexibility in the following areas: [See Section II.B and C] - 3.
-Retail Use: For the life of the Project, the Applicant will reserve 11,000 square feet of the Project's ground floor for neighborhood-serving uses in the retail, general service, financial service, and eating/drinking establishment use categories set forth in Subtitle B of the Zoning Regulations. - a.
-For a minimum of two years after the date of issuance of the first certificate of occupancy for the Project, the Applicant will reserve a minimum of 1,200 square feet of the Project's ground floor for a restaurant use serving three meals a day with typical hours of operation beginning not later 7:00 a.m. ("Preferred than Restaurant Use"), or other use as approved by ANC 6D.
-The Applicant will ensure that the Project is designed to accommodate kitchen equipment functions for the Preferred Restaurant Use (e.g. exhaust systems and grease traps).
-After the expiration of this period, the Preferred Restaurant Use may be used for any other use in the retail, service, financial service, or
+The Applicant shall have flexibility in the following areas: [See Section II.B and C] - Applicant will reserve 11,000 square feet of the Project's ground floor for neighborhood-serving uses in the retail, general service, financial service, or eating/drinking establishment use categories set forth in Subtitle B of the Zoning Regulations in accordance with the requirements of Conditions 13 and 14 of Z.C.
+Order No. 02-38A and to the extent required pursuant to the LURA1 with respect to the Property. - a.
+For a minimum of two years after the date of issuance of the first certificate of occupancy for the Project, the Applicant will reserve a minimum of 1,200 square feet of the Project's ground floor for a restaurant use